Painting & drawing blog

 WHICH ARTISTS’ PAINTBRUSHES TO BUY

-Before we begin let’s look at the component parts of a paintbrush and learn a few technical terms which we’ll be using to describe how brush types can be compared.
-The ‘head’ of the brush which is formed by the bristles or hairs (only hog, boar and pig hairs are known as bristles) is known as the ‘belly’.
-The fatness of the belly depends chiefly on the natural shape of the individual hairs or bristles and it affects whether the brush can hold a greater or smaller ‘reservoir’ of paint, as a fatter belly will allow you to apply more paint with each stroke.
+Before we begin let’s take a look at the component parts of a paintbrush and learn a few useful terms.
+The ‘head’ of the brush is the part that is formed by the bristles or hairs (only hog, boar and pig hairs are known as bristles).
+The fattest part of the head which is nearest the metal ‘ferrule’ is known as the ‘belly’.
+The shape of the belly depends on the shape of the individual hairs or bristles that the head is made with, and whether those hairs have a natural taper.
+This affects whether the brush can hold a greater or smaller ‘reservoir’ of paint, as a fatter belly will allow you to pick up and apply more paint with each stroke.

-Brush handles which may be made from wood or acrylic, vary in length.
-Oil or acrylic painters working on large canvases are most likely to prefer the longer handles as they allow you to view your painting from further away as you work.
-For finely detailed work choose a short handled brush which will feel lighter and easier to control.
-The degree of control will also be affected by the length of the bristles – the shorter they are the greater the control and the longer they are the harder to control but most expressive.
+Your degree of control is also affected by the length of the wooden or acrylic handle.
+Oil or acrylic painters working on large canvases are most likely to prefer longer handles as they allow you to see your painting from further away as you work and get a better overview of it.
+For more finely detailed work, choose a short handled brush which will feel lighter and easier to control.

-Brushes are sized in a numerical scale from the tiniest ‘000’ brush to a large ’12’ or so.
-There’s no industry standard for the length of the head of the brush, so a size ‘2’ in one range may be a different length to a size ‘2’ in another, for example.
+Brushes are sized in a numerical scale from the tiniest ‘000’ brush to around a size ’12’.
+There’s no industry standard for the width and length of the head of the brush, so for example a size ‘2’ paintbrush from one manufacturer’s range may be a different length to a size ‘2’ from another.

 WHAT MAKES A GOOD PAINTBRUSH?

 - This should be made by lining up the hairs at the tip, rather than chopping them to create the required shape at the end (this cheap type of trimmed brush is known as a ‘blunt’)